argoproj/argo-workflows/docs/argo-server-sso.md

 ## To start Argo Server with SSO.

 Firstly, configure the settings [workflow-controller-configmap.yaml](workflow-controller-configmap.yaml) with the correct OAuth 2 values.
+If working towards an oidc configuration the ArgoCD project has [guides](https://argoproj.github.io/argo-cd/operator-manual/user-management/#existing-oidc-provider) on its similar (though different) process for setting up oidc providers.
+It also includes examples for specific providers.

 Next, create the k8s secrets for holding the OAuth2 `client-id` and `client-secret`.
 You may refer to the kubernetes documentation on [Managing secrets](https://kubernetes.io/docs/tasks/configmap-secret/).
 For example by using kubectl with literals:
 ```